Oktana/OKTY-Salesforce-iOS/README.md

 - Install [Ruby](https://www.ruby-lang.org/en/installation/).
 - Install [CocoaPods](http://cocoapods.org/).

-`CocoaPodsis a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `[SalesforceMobileSDK](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution) `in your projects.`
+`CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `[SalesforceMobileSDK](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Distribution) `in your projects.`
 - Write on the **Podfile**:

     ```ruby